 Above the ground are four stories, the upper story contained seating for lower classes and women.

 The lowest story was preserved for prominent citizens.
 Below the ground were rooms with mechanical devices and cages containing wild animals.
 The cages could be hoisted, enabling the animals to appear in the middle of the arena.

 The Colosseum was covered with an enormous awning known as the velarium.
 This protected the spectators from the sun.
 It was attached to large poles on top of the Colosseum and anchored to the ground by large ropes.
-A team of some 1,000 men was used to install the awning.
+A team of about one thousand men was used to install the awning.

 Bread and circuses

 Emperors used the Colosseum to entertain the public with free games.
 Those games were a symbol of prestige and power and they were a way for an emperor to increase his popularity.

 Games were held for a whole day or even several days in a row.
 They usually started with comical acts and displays of exotic animals and ended with fights to the death between animals and gladiators or between gladiators.
 These fighters were usually slaves, prisoners of war or condemned criminals.

 Sometimes free Romans and even emperors took part in the action.

 Hundred-day games were held by Titus, Vespasian's successor, to mark the inauguration of the building in 80 AD.
 In the process, some nine thousand wild animals were slaughtered.

 The southern side of the Colosseum was felled by an earthquake in 847.
 Parts of the building - including the marble cladding - were later used for the construction of other landmark buildings such as the St. Peter's Basilica